carl-mc/LEDA/README.md

 paper [here](https://github.com/carl-mc/LEDA/raw/master/docs/LEDA_paper.pdf) or at the [Journal of Peace Research](https://journals.sagepub.com/doi/10.1177/00223433211016528).

-When using the LEDA package, please cite: Müller-Crepon, Carl, Yannick Pengl, and Nils-Christian Bormann (2021). *Linking Ethnic Data from Africa*.
-Journal of Peace Research, Online First.
+When using the LEDA package, please cite: Müller-Crepon, Carl, Yannick Pengl, and Nils-Christian Bormann (2021).
+Linking Ethnic Data from Africa. _Journal of Peace Research, 59_(3), 425–435.

 ## Installation